Some Like It Hot: Plot

-Daphne persuades Osgood to take her and Josephine away on his yacht, and Sugar unexpectedly joins them on his launch just as it leaves the dock.
+Jerry persuades Osgood to take him and Joe away on his yacht, and Sugar unexpectedly joins them on his launch just as it leaves the dock.
 Removing his disguise, Joe confesses to Sugar and tells her that she deserves better, but she wants him anyway, realizing he is the first man to genuinely care for her.
-Meanwhile, Daphne tries to get out of her engagement, offering escalating half-true reasons why she and Osgood cannot marry, none of which dissuade him.
-Exasperated, Jerry rips off his wig and says "I'm a man!" in his normal voice.
-Still smiling, Osgood replies "Well, nobody's perfect!" confounding Jerry and leaving him speechless.
+Meanwhile, Jerry tries to get out of his engagement, offering escalating half-true reasons why he and Osgood cannot marry, none of which dissuade him.
+Exasperated, Jerry admits he is a man.
+Still smiling, Osgood replies "Well, nobody's perfect!" leaving Jerry speechless.